aaronbloomfield/ics/hws/hw-policy.md

 Please ensure that you follow *all* four of these requirements:

-1. You will submit *both* a PDF **_and a .docx file_** of your essay.
-If you are not using Microsoft Word, then just export your final copy to a Word file (.docx format) -- all modern word processors can do this.
+1. You will submit a PDF file of your essay.
 2. Please put your word count at the top of your essay.
 As mentioned above, any header info (name, class, date, title, etc.), as well as references, do not count toward this word count.
 And the required